Joaobneto1/Joaobneto1/README.md

 ## About me:

 - 🤔 Full Stack Developer
-- 🎓 Computer Science at the Tiradentes University Center (UNIT(UNIMA)
+- 🎓 Computer Science at the Tiradentes University of Maceio - UNIMA
 - 💼 Studying with:  Javascript, Typescript, NodeJs, HTML, CSS
 - 🌱 Currently learning: React, NextJs